Are you getting an error trying to fill your catalog with images? Here is what to check if you cannot upload images to PrestaShop.

 The issue occured in the earlier versions of PrestaShop, after the migration PrestaShop 1.6 In the earliers versions, images were stored under the /img/p folder.
 In the new storage system introduced in PrestaShop 1.6, every image is stored in a separate subfolder img/p/1/

-To switch to new image storage system, in your back office open Preferences > Images tab and click “Move images” button.
+Transition to the new image stoge system was performed by store owners in the back office by going to Preferences > Images tab and clicking the “Move images” button.

 Still no luck with images upload?
 Send us request to [email protected] and we will check the issue for you.